gabacode/chatPDF/README.md

 OPENAI_API_KEY=<your key here>
 ```

-- Replace the file `file.pdf` with the PDF you want to use.
+- Select a file from the menu or replace the default file `file.pdf` with the PDF you want to use.

 - Run the script.